Nslookup.exe keeps popping up, uses high CPU, is it virus?

 Published by Nyau Wai Hoe - Updated on

 When you’re using your computer, doing everyday tasks, you might see something called nslookup.exe show up a lot.
-This might make your computer slow or act weird because it’s using a lot of CPU and memory.
-This article talks about what nslookup.exe is (you usually find it in the System32 folder in Windows), why it uses a lot of resources, and answers a big question: Is nslookup.exe a virus?
+This might make your computer slow or act weird because some of them are using a noticeably amount of CPU and memory.
+This guide will talk about what nslookup.exe is (you usually find it in the System32 folder in Windows), why it uses a lot of resources, and answers a big question: Is nslookup.exe a virus?

 Also see: How to Scan an .exe File for Viruses to Check If It’s Safe